John Capone has been appointed to a five-year term as Western's Vice-President (Research), effective October 1, 2012.

 (Interim) Associate Vice-President (Research)

-Mark Daley is an Associate Professor in the Computer Science, Biology, and Statistics & Actuarial Science Departments, a Principal investigator at the Brain and Mind Institute, holds a SHARCNET Research Chair in biocomputing and serves as Senior Advisor to the Chair and CEO of Compute Ontario.
+Mark Daley is an Associate Professor in the Computer Science, Biology, and Statistics & Actuarial Science Departments, a Principal investigator at the Brain and Mind Institute, holds a SHARCNET Research Chair in biocomputing and and is the chairman of the board of directors of Compute Ontario.
 Mark also holds an adjunct appointment in the computer science department at the University of Saskatchewan.